stargazer/django-icetea/README.md

 ### Bulk POST requests

-``Bulk POST requests`` refers to a single ``POST`` request which attempts to create multiple data objects.
-The specifications of ``REST`` or ``HTTP`` don't specify any standard behaviour for such requests, and instead discourage its use.
-The reason is the poor semantics of such requests.
+*Bulk POST request* refers to a single ``POST`` request which attempts to create multiple resources.
+The specifications of ``REST`` or ``HTTP`` don't specify any standard behaviour for such requests, and instead discourage its use, due to poor semantics.

-For example, how would the API signal an error one one of the data objects in the request body?
-How would it signal a database error, when all the data objects in the request body were valid?
+For example, how would the API signal an error on one of the data objects in the request body?
+Or, how would it signal a database error, when all the data objects in the request body were valid?

 I chose the following behavior:

 * Any error in the request body, will return a ``Bad Request`` response.
-  For example if the data in the request body refer to Django models, if even one of the models fails to validate, the response will be ``400 Bad Request``.
+  For example when the data in the request body refer to Django models, if even one of the models fails to validate, the response will be ``400 Bad Request``.
 The response body will include a list, with all the objects that could not be validated.
 Every object should have an ``index`` parameter, that